chrishead22/LaptopPrices/README.md

 <b>Laptop Prices</b>

 The purpose of this machine learning project is to create a linear regression model to help me decide what is the best laptop I am interested in buying based on my own personal criteria.
-My personal criteria is a laptop I can use to play games as well as develop software.
+I am trying to predict the price against the features of the laptop.

 <u>Data Source:</u>

 - This data was downloaded directly from Kaggle, a public repository for learning data science and machine learning and included into this project locally as of 10/10/2024 in a .csv format.
 - Laptop Prices - https://www.kaggle.com/datasets/owm4096/laptop-prices
 - The features of the data includes several aspects and specifications for purchasing a laptop.
-Such as price, graphics, memory, processing power, etc. There are 1276 rows of information and 23 features for 26 kB of data.
+Such as price, graphics, memory, processing power, etc. There are 1,276 rows of information and 23 features for 26 kB of data.
 All for various types of laptop models and manufacturers.
 There are 14 categorical features and 9 numerical features.

+Features:
+- Company: Laptop Manufacturer.
+- Product: Brand and Model.
+- TypeName: Laptop Type (Notebook, Ultrabook, Gaming, …etc).
+- Inches: Screen Size.
+- Ram: Total amount of RAM in laptop (GBs).
+- OS: Operating System installed.
+- Weight: Laptop Weight in kilograms.
+- Price_euros: Price of Laptop in Euros.
+(Target)
+- Screen: screen definition (Standard, Full HD, 4K Ultra HD, Quad HD+).
+- ScreenW: screen width (pixels).
+- ScreenH: screen height (pixels).
+- Touchscreen: whether or not the laptop has a touchscreen.
+- IPSpanel: whether or not the laptop has an IPSpanel.
+- RetinaDisplay: whether or not the laptop has retina display.
+- CPU_company
+- CPU_freq: frequency of laptop CPU (Hz).
+- CPU_model
+- PrimaryStorage: primary storage space (GB).
+- PrimaryStorageType: primary storage type (HDD, SSD, Flash Storage, Hybrid).
+- SecondaryStorage: secondary storage space if any (GB).
+- SecondaryStorageType: secondary storage type (HDD, SSD, Hybrid, None).
+- GPU_company
+- GPU_model

 <u>Data Cleaning:</u>